FelipeSGAndrade/democraticLunch/README.md

 I didn't want to make a user registration page, so, if the user e-mail is not found, a new user is created.

-There is and endpoint for closing pools, cause this solution can be more flexible.
+There is an endpoint for closing pools, cause this solution can be more flexible.

 ## Notes